How to Bleed a Radiator

 Step 5

-Then, turn the valve off again.
+Then, turn the valve off again by turning it clockwise.

 how to bleed a radiator step 5